abdallah-elsawy/Time-Series-Anomaly-Detection/README.md

 # Time-Series-Anomaly-Detection

- using outlairs and anomaly detection different methods like:
+Using outlairs and anomaly detection different methods like:
- 1- Tukey’s box plot method
+ - 1- Tukey’s box plot method
- 2- Isolation forest
+ - 2- Isolation forest
- 3- Anomaly Detection with LSTM Autoencoders
+ - 3- Anomaly Detection with LSTM Autoencoders
+ - 4- Anomaly Detection using facebook Prophet
+ - 5-
- 4- Anomaly Detection using facebook Prophet to detect anonymous in milan dataset from: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/EGZHFV article the describe the data:
+ to detect anonymous in milan dataset from: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/EGZHFV article the describe the data: